joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ### WordPress Installation Script (Initial Setup)

+## Script 1 — WordPress Manual Installation (One-Time Setup)

+> ⚠️ **DO NOT use this script in Auto Scaling or Launch Templates**
+>
-This script is used for initial setup and validation on a standalone EC2 instance.
+> This script is intended for:
+> - Initial WordPress setup
+> - Manual validation
+> - Troubleshooting on a single EC2 instance

+---

+### Purpose
+- Install WordPress manually
+- Validate Apache and PHP configuration
+- Confirm EFS mount and permissions

+---

+### Manual Installation Script

 ```bash
 sudo su